Building Production-Ready Apps With Next.js: The Architecture Shift

 CMD ["node", "server.js"]

-One thing to watch for โ if you're using Next.js Image Optimization, the standalone mode includes a minimal image server, but it doesn't support all the same features as the full Next.js server.
+One thing to watch: standalone mode's minimal image server doesn't support all the same features as the full Next.js server for Image Optimization, as far as I can tell.
 We ended up using a CDN for image transformation instead.
-Not a big deal, but it was an unexpected gap.
+Not a dealbreaker.
+Just an unexpected gap.

 Was It Worth It